 11-91 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2600.2

-----
+2600.2 Form HCFA-25C, Medicaid Program Budget Report - Statement of Annual Cash Flow Differences. --This form is generated by MBES during the check back process.
+All dollar amounts are rounded to the nearest thousand.

 This form explains the differences between cash requirements and budget estimates which occur when unusual circumstances affect the routine payment of bills.
 Some examples include unanticipated audit settlements, court actions, rate adjustments, slowdown in the number of claims paid due to a changeover to a new computer system or fiscal agent, prior period adjustments for hospital or nursing home final settlements, and other increasing or decreasing cash adjustments which are not due to changes in price, recipient or utilization assumptions.
 If factors such as these affect the normal rate of bill payments between Federal fiscal years, show the impact of these items in order to track from the budget forecast, which is based on current service estimates, to actual cash requirements for the initial grant awards.